emirberasoguk/Pi-Cracker/README.md

 ---

 ## 📝 License
 This project is licensed under the MIT License.
-It is open-source and open for further development.
+See `LICENSE` file for details.